 Westgrove Primary School will provide and maintain at least two Asthma Emergency Kits.
-One kit will be kept on school premises in the first aid room and one will be a mobile kit for activities such as:
+One kit will be kept on school premises at the Sick Bay and one will be a mobile kit for activities such as:

 - yard duty - camps and excursions.